 Such structures as NGC 6751 are telling us it is no longer tenable to build a cosmology on the idea that neutral matter is the "starting point".
 All variations on that theme will require gravitationally-driven generators to "separate charge".
 But it is not logical to ask the weak force of gravity to produce the strong force of electricity from which galactic-scale gravity defying motions arise.
 Direct observation implies that electrified--not neutral--matter, is the fundamental or original state of the universe.

 To be sure, the human perspective is limited, and the origin of the universal electric potential will likely remain as elusive to the cosmic electricians as the origin of matter is to orthodox cosmologists.
-In both cases, for now at least, the theorists must be satisfied with the proclamation, "It just is!"
+In both cases for now at least, given that we are swimming in electrical phenomena, the EU theorists must be satisfied with the simple proclamation, "It just is!"